MicrochipTech/AzureDemo_AnyCloud/README.md

     OK
     >

-## Setting Up and Actual Embedded Firmware Example
+## Setting Up the Actual Embedded Firmware Example

 Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run an embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).